joshf67/InfiniteForgeObjectReplacer/README.md

+## This project has been archived as no work has been done on it ever since 343's stance on user generated content was published on forge release

 # InfiniteForgeXMLReplacer
  An XML editor to mass replace objects, material and grime inside halo infinite forge's maps but all ids are converted to a name equivilent.